Zilliqa/dev-portal-old/docs/staking-ssn-operations.md

 # Smart contract information

-We have two smart contract, namely `proxy` and `ssnlist`.
-Proxy contract stores the implementation address of `ssnlist` and forwards all call to the logic contract, `ssnlist`.
+We have two smart contracts, namely `proxy` and `ssnlist`.
+Proxy contract stores the implementation address of `ssnlist` and forwards all calls to the logic contract, `ssnlist`.

 As such, any user who wishes to interact with the contract, should interact with `proxy` contract only.